briandgomez/Study/Security+/Security Architecture.md

  # Port Security
  - <u>Port Security</u>: security of the individual interfaces that are on a switch or connection to a wireless access point
      - <u>Extensible Authentication Protocol (EAP)</u>: a framework used for authentication.
 It allows different methods of verifying a user's identity over a network.
-     - <u>802.1X</u>: port based network access control system that uses EAP to authenticate users before allowing them on the network
+     - <u>802.1X</u>: IEEE port based network access control standard that uses EAP to authenticate users & devices before allowing them on the network
-        - EAP and 802.1X work together so that you can provide login credentials and have those credentials provide you with access to the network
+        - EAP and 802.1X work together so that you can provide login credentials and have those credentials give you access to the network

 # FireWall Types